Net Worth

 Philanthropy

 Jacqueline is well known for her philanthropic work.
-She is a part of many different boards, including the board of directors for the National Sporting Library, Washington National Opera, and the Fine Arts Museums of San Francisco.
+She is a member of several boards, including the boards of directors of the National Sporting Library, Washington National Opera, and the Fine Arts Museums of San Francisco.
 She has founded her charitable foundation, the Mars Foundation, which has made considerable donations to different philanthropic causes, including the Australian Outback Doctors and the National Symphony Orchestra.

 Equestrian Expenses & Real Estate